-Your gift will help the OPA to promote early diagnosis and will assist patients who are facing or recovering from an operation for one of the most unpleasant, life-changing and rapidly increasing cancers.
+Your gift will help the Oesophageal Patients Association (OPA) to encourage seeking early diagnosis and will assist patients who are facing or recovering from an operation for one of the most unpleasant, life-changing and rapidly increasing cancers.

 Early symptoms may only show as heartburn or indigestion, often resulting in late referral and diagnosis.
 Treatment by surgery is extremely complex with long operations that often involve restructuring the digestive organs in the chest, which is a traumatic procedure.